 At Cabrillo, Bharat gave the United States premiere of Mark Anthony Turnage's clarinet concerto, Riffs and Refrains, to unanimous critical acclaim with Marin Alsop and the Festival Orchestra.
 Bharat has also maintained a small teaching studio in Sarasota and has given masterclasses at Michigan State University and the University of Southern Florida, among others.

 In 2018-2019, Bharat will perform a full slate of solo, chamber, and orchestral music in Sarasota and will rejoin friends in Europe with the Nordic Symphony Orchestra.
-Special highlights will include a guest role as Principal Clarinet of the festival orchestra at Music in the Mountains (Colorado), continuing chamber music with the Artist Series of Sarasota, and solo performances of Mozart's beloved Clarinet Concerto with the Brevard Symphony Orchestra under Christopher Confessore.
+Special highlights include a guest role as Principal Clarinet of the festival orchestra at Music in the Mountains, chamber music with ensemblenewSRQ and the Artist Series of Sarasota, and solo performances at the Ringling International Arts Festival and the Brevard Symphony Orchestra.

 Together with his wife, violinist Anne Chandra, Bharat founded KAETA (Kids And Elders Through Arts) in 2010 to help further the critical mission of intergenerational dialogue within the greater Sarasota area.
 An all-volunteer 501(c)3 corporation, KAETA works with students and seniors while also supporting the efforts of other related organizations in the community.
 KAETA was a recent recipient of the State of Florida's Intergenerational Volunteer Award, presented by the State of Florida's Department of Elder Affairs.